ajh1143/Largest_Value/README.md

 Output will consist of:

+Original list, the number of elements contained, and the average value

+Processed list, the number of elements contained, and the average vaue

-Max value
+The Max value of the original list

-Number of duplicates
+Number of duplicates of the max value contained in the original list

-Computation time
+Computation time of list processing